MattSegal/gpt-cli/README.md

 - diffcheck: Check your git diff for errors or mistakes (requires git)
 - commitmsg: Write a commit message for your git diff (requires git)
 - mrcheck: Check your gitlab merge request diff for errors or mistakes (requires glab)
+- web: Read text from a webpage (can be piped into gpt)

 [OpenAI Pricing](https://openai.com/pricing):